Last updated on December 27th, 2017

 Most of the travelers come to Nepal to explore and experience Himalaya mountains.
 Most of the visitors I’ve had a chance to meet during several trips spent a few days in Thamel(a tourist area in Kathmandu) to buy the equipment for trekking and went to a trek that takes the most time of the stay in Nepal.
 Those ones who are trekking in Annapurna Conservation Area add a couple of days visit Pokhara.

 Some of the nature lovers might visit Chitwan park and spiritual people add Lumbini to their itinerary.
 The last two places are way less popular comparing to Kathmandu and Pokhara though.
 But wait!
 What about other towns and places to visit?
-Despite being a small country, Nepal can offer much more beyond trekking and breathtaking mountain views.
+There are so many things to do in Nepal beyond trekking and breathtaking mountain views.
 If you are after the cultural experiences, today we will talk about Bandipur – one of the beautifully preserved settlements of Newari culture.